AramCodes/hw/07-stacks-queues-linked-lists/12-fast-and-slow-pointers/readme.md

 }
 ```

 This `findMiddle` function takes in the head of a linked list and returns the middle node.
 The function uses two pointers, `slow` and `fast`, to traverse the linked list.
-The `slow` pointer moves one node at a time because of the `slow.next` assignment, while the `fast` pointer moves two nodes at a time because of the `fast.next.next` assignment.
+The `slow` pointer moves one node at a time because of the `slow.next()` assignment, while the `fast` pointer moves two nodes at a time because of the `fast.next()` assignment.

 When the `fast` pointer reaches the end of the list, the `slow` pointer will be at the middle node.